LogoLogo

 Installing MinIO

-If the Form.io Platform was deployed to the environment with the docker-compose methodology, MinIO is already included in the deployment, and manual installation is not required.
+If the Form.io Platform was deployed to the environment with the methodology, MinIO is already included in the deployment, and manual installation is not required.

 Pre-Requisites